ankitects/anki-manual/src/deck-options.md

   When using FSRS, overdueness is calculated based on on each card's retrievability, and the desired retention in the deck preset.

+## Burying

+When Anki gathers cards, it first gathers intraday learning cards, then interday learning cards, then review cards, and finally new cards.
+This affects how burying works:

+- If you have all burying options enabled, the sibling that comes earliest in that list will be shown.
+For example, a review card will be shown in preference to a new card.
+- Siblings later in the list can not bury earlier card types.
+For example, if you disable burying of new cards, and study a new card, it will not bury any interday learning or review cards, and you may see both a review sibling and new sibling in the same session.

+The options are:

+- **Bury new siblings**: Whether other new cards of the same note (e.g. reverse cards, adjacent cloze deletions) will be delayed until the next day.
+- **Bury review siblings**: Whether other review cards of the same note will be delayed until the next day.
+- **Bury interday learning siblings**: Whether other learning cards of the same note that crossed a day boundary will be delayed until the next day.

+For more info about burying cards, please see [this section](./studying.md#siblings-and-burying) of the manual.

+## Audio

+- **Don't play audio automatically**: By default, Anki automatically plays any audio you have on cards.
+If you turn on this option Anki will not play audio until you press the replay audio key, <kbd>r</kbd> or <kbd>F5</kbd>.

+- **Skip question when replaying answer**: Controls whether audio from the question side is played when you use replay action on the answer side.
+Note that, Anki [does not automatically play](/templates/fields.md#special-fields)) audio from the `{{FrontSide}}` field.
+This option does not influence the behaviour of automatic play.

 ## Timer

 Anki monitors how long it takes you to answer each card, so that it